-Sitting on the border of Yamagata and Miyagi Prefectures, Mt.
+Sitting on the border of Yamagata and Miyagi prefectures, Mt.
 Zao is one of Tohoku's most prominent mountains.
-Within the mountain lies Zao Okama, a breathtaking caldera lake famous for its changes in color.
+Within the mountain lies Okama Crater, a breathtaking caldera lake famous for its changes in color.
 The deep, water-filled crater is similar in shape (though not in size) to an “okama” cooking pot, thus giving the volcano its name.

 Reach Mt.
 Zao by rental car or public transport from both Miyagi and Yamagata prefectures.
 Note, however, that the crater lake is not accessible during winter (usually early November through late April) due to heavy snowfall.